 The company has now adapted the setup to fit your Infiniti G37.
 You can expect similar results on your G37 when paired with the right supporting upgrades and a conservative tune.

 We love how well packaged this G37 turbo kit is.
 It comes with everything you could possibly need to install it.
 This even includes engine management and a Walbro 225 fuel pump.
-You can view the whole list on their website.

 The AAM setup has the least amount of lag compared to other G37 turbo kits on the market.
 This has a lot to do with the turbines it uses.